51Degrees/specifications/pipeline-specification/part2/features/exception-handling.md

 The [web integration](web-integration.md) feature will be hooking into the web request handling logic of the target language/framework.
-As such, it will be executing code outside of the easily handled areas.
+As such, it will be executing code outside easily handled areas.

-We must ensure that exceptions/errors that happen in these areas are handled correctly in order to avoid the API taking down the customer's production web site.
+We must ensure that exceptions/errors that happen in these areas are handled correctly in order to avoid the API taking down the customer's production website.

 # Data updates